Publications

 traveling) may regain his breath before he resumes his travels” (translation by

-Van den Broecke).
-Despite that explanation, Van den Broecke opines that the
+van den Broecke).
+Despite that explanation, van den Broecke opines that the

 real reason for the text was to convey the history of the mapped area.
 Van den

-Broecke notes that Ortelius did not consider himself a cartographer or a
+Broecke notes that Ortelius did not consider himself a cartographer or a geographer.

-history of his own”.
+his own”.

 The Theatrum has long been considered the